BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 ### 5.1.1 [RepeatModeler](http://www.repeatmasker.org/)

+RepeatModeler creates a custom library of repeats found in your assembled genome sequence.
 We are using RepeatModeler through [TE-Tools](https://github.com/Dfam-consortium/TETools)

 	Launch the container